 Section 2.
 Service Days.
 Employment of professional personnel at IRSC shall be consistent with Florida State Statutes, Department of Education Rules, and Policies of the District Board of Trustees.
 Twenty (20) service days are equivalent to one month of service.
 A service day is defined as any day in which an employee has contractual responsibilities (as specified in this Article).

 Section 3.
 Responsibilities.
-A full-time faculty member will be responsible for forty (40) hours per week, except during the summer semester when 10-month faculty will work thirty-two (32) hours per week including College holidays or paid leave, which shall include, but not be limited to, the following activities, on or off campus: classroom periods; office periods; standing and ad hoc committee meetings; student advisement; student conferences; student evaluations; student reports; examination periods; preparation of federal, state, and local reports; intra-campus communications; faculty meetings; departmental meetings; community-related clubs or organizations which require the direct need of a faculty person; guest speaking to organizations and/or educational Institutions within the district served by the College; travel time to and from off-campus sites; classroom preparation; continued professional study in one’s discipline (after approval of such study and its relationship to the discipline by a College administrator); preparation of instructional materials; inter-campus communications; ordering audiovisual programs; learning-center acquisition selections; curriculum review and improvement; textbook evaluation and selection; supplies requisitioning and inventory control; and other professional activities.
+A full-time faculty member (both ten-month and eleven-month faculty) will be responsible for forty (40) hours per week, (except during the summer semester when 10-month faculty will work thirty-two (32) hours per week including College holidays or paid leave) which shall include, but not be limited to, the following activities, on or off campus: classroom periods; office periods; standing and ad hoc committee meetings; student advisement; student conferences; student evaluations; student reports; examination periods; preparation of federal, state, and local reports; intra-campus communications; faculty meetings; departmental meetings; community-related clubs or organizations which require the direct need of a faculty person; guest speaking to organizations and/or educational Institutions within the district served by the College; travel time to and from off-campus sites; classroom preparation; continued professional study in one’s discipline (after approval of such study and its relationship to the discipline by a College administrator); preparation of instructional materials; inter-campus communications; ordering audiovisual programs; learning-center acquisition selections; curriculum review and improvement; textbook evaluation and selection; supplies requisitioning and inventory control; and other professional activities.

 Section 4.
 Instructional Responsibilities.
-Excepting non-classroom faculty, the normal instructional credit-hour teaching load shall consist of fifteen (15) to seventeen (17) credit hours, or their equivalent for the Fall and Spring semesters, before entering overload status.
+Exempting non-classroom faculty, the normal instructional credit-hour teaching load shall consist of fifteen (15) to seventeen (17) credit hours, or their equivalent for the Fall and Spring semesters, before entering overload status.
 The Summer teaching load will be from three (3) to six (6) credit hours in either Summer A or Summer B. Total credit-hour teaching load per academic year will be no more than thirty-six (36) per instructor, before entering overload status.

 Non-instructional faculty will be given flexibility within their work schedule to allow for participation in College related professional development, committee assignments, and institutional activities.